The union of Comoros is a group of three. The island of grand comores, moheli and anjouan.

-The insularity of the Comoros means that these islands are home to many areas of natural beauty and an incredibly unusual landscape.
+The insularity of the Comoros leads to many areas of natural beauty and an incredibly unusual landscape.
 The rate of endemism of terrestrial and marine fauna and flora, including algae, is very high.

-The Comoros’ natural beauty is known for its distinguishing features :
+The Comoros’ natural beauty is known for its distinguishing features.

-A UNIQUE COASTLINE AND EXCEPTIONAL MARINE BIODIVERSITY : mangroves can be found across the islands.
-They are particularly productive, providing organic materials and a habitat suitable for many species of terrestrial, freshwater (birds, etc.) and marine wildlife (fish, crustaceans, molluscs and various other invertebrates).
+The volcanic activity designed the coastline.
+Mangroves can be found across the islands.
+They are productive, providing organic materials and a habitat suitable for many species.
+Terrestrial, freshwater (birds, etc.), marine wildlife (fish, crustaceans, molluscs and various other invertebrates) are in the mangroves.